N1ck3nd/Accio-Workstation-Playbook/README.md

 # Accio-Workstation-Playbook

-Accio-Workstation-Playbook is a versatile Ansible project that automates the setup of local
+Accio-Workstation-Playbook is a versatile Ansible project that automates the setup of a local workstation.

 ## Installation